-As far as I remember, a cause of death was never clearly established.
-The vets assured me that everything had gone to plan as far as they were concerned and that all appropriate procedures had been followed.
-It was suggested that the elephant was perhaps allergic to to the anaesthetic or that there had been some other unexpected and unusual reaction to the materials used during the examination.
+As far as I remember, the cause of death was never clearly established.
+The vets assured me that everything, up to the death itself, had gone to plan as far as they were concerned and that all appropriate procedures had been followed.
+It was suggested that the elephant was perhaps allergic to the anaesthetic or that there had been some other unexpected and unusual reaction to some of the materials used during the examination.

 I had to decide quickly what to do with those piles of dead elephant pieces, including the enormous intestine.
-I certainly wanted the material removed from the Zoo before it started to decay, which wouldn't be long at those high tropical temperatures.
+I certainly wanted the material removed from the Zoo immediately, before it started to decay, which wouldn't be long at those high tropical temperatures.
 Although we didn't have the facilities immediately available to part-prepare the skeleton as a possible future museum exhibit, I decided I would try to locate some remote part the University campus where the body parts could be buried for possible retrieval later.

 Then someone had the brilliant idea of trying to contact some of the local professional butchers in town and employing them to cut into pieces everything that was no longer needed, while leaving the skeleton undamaged.
 My zoo driver and the head zoo keeper drove to the main meat market in Ibadan town and returned with four professional butchers, each carrying a selection of wicked-looking knives.
-They were astonished to see what awaited them - a dead elephant, or 'erin' in the Yoruba language; quite a change from the hundreds of cows they slaughtered and butchered every week.
+They were astonished to see, at close quarters, what awaited them - a dead elephant, or 'erin' in the Yoruba language; quite a change from the hundreds of cows they slaughtered and butchered every week.
 As the vets declared each mound of flesh finished with, the butchers hacked into it and cut it into smaller pieces which were then carried away on a trailer to a quickly-negotiated burial place.
 One of the butchers cut Dora's trunk into two separate pieces and sat quietly on the ground holding and gazing at them, apparently fascinated.

 While this clearing up work was taking place, I became aware of the great sadness that had descended on the zoo staff and indeed everyone else there.
 It was difficult to absorb what had happened.
-I was deeply dismayed as I realised that Dora's death made the possibility of establishing a breeding group of forest elephants in Nigeria more remote.
+I was deeply dismayed; in addition to the immediate and obvious reasons for this, I realised that Dora's death made the possibility of establishing a breeding group of forest elephants in Nigeria more remote.